Luni River: Overview

 The Luni River basin is 37,363 km^{2}, which includes all or part of the Ajmer, Barmer, Jalore, Jodhpur, Nagaur, Pali, and Sirohi districts of Rajasthan and the Banaskantha and Patan districts of northern Gujarat.
 Its major tributaries are the Sukri, Mithri, Bandi, Khari, Jawai, Guhiya and Sagi from the left and the Jojari from the right.

 The Luni River begins near Ajmer, in the Pushkar valley of the western Aravalli Range at an elevation of about 550m.
 At this point, the river is also known as the Sagarmati.
 The river then flows in the southwest direction through the hills and plains of the Marwar region in Rajasthan.
 The river flows south-west and enters the Thar Desert before dissipating into the Rann of Kutch, traversing a total of 495 km.
 In spite of the high salinity, it is a major river in the region and serves as a primary source of irrigation.
-The Luni is not saline until it reaches Balotra, where high salt content in the soil impacts the river.
+The Luni is not saline until it reaches Balotra, where high salt content in the soil impacts the river..
+The Luni Basin covers an area of approximately 32,879 km² and extends from parts of the Ajmer region through Nagaur and Pali districts towards Jodhpur and Barmer before entering Jalore district.

 The Luni may have been the southern portion of the historic Ghaggar-Hakra river channel.